untoldengine/UntoldEngine/docs/API/UsingColorManagement.md

 time.
 Loading that LUT at runtime makes the engine reproduce Blender's display transform instead of its default tonemap.

-Unlike material baking (see [Using Bake Materials](UsingBakeMaterials.md)), this is **scene-wide, not per-mesh** — one LUT applies to the whole scene's final output, not to individual materials.
+Unlike per-material texture baking (a separate, third-party step you'd run before export), this is **scene-wide, not per-mesh** — one LUT applies to the whole scene's final output, not to individual materials.

 ## Exporting With Baked Color Management